 Based on the information evaluated and presented in this Periodic Evaluation, the GSP is still a viable Plan for achieving sustainability.
 Since the GSP does not need to be changed, a Plan Amendment is not necessary.
-The MGA will continue to implement the GSP as adopted by the MGA with the understanding that there is potential for some elements of the Plan to require an update in the future based on additional analysis of increasing chloride in the Seascape area and results from the Optimization Study.
+The MGA will continue to implement the GSP as adopted by the MGA with the understanding that there is potential for some elements of the Plan to require an update in the future based on additional analysis of increasing chloride in the Seascape area.